divaprotocol/oracles/docs/Tellor.md

 ## claimReward

 Function to claim tips and/or DIVA reward.
+The caller can specify via the `_tippingTokens` array which tips to claim from the Tellor adapter contract and via the `_claimDIVAReward` boolean flag whether to claim the DIVA reward in the same call.
+Note that if no tipping tokens are provided and `_claimDIVAReward` is set to `false`, the function will not execute anything.
+The function will __not__ revert in that scenario.

 Claiming rewards is only possible after the final value has been submitted and confirmed in DIVA Protocol by successfully calling the [`setFinalReferenceValue`](#setfinalreferencevalue) function.
 Anyone can trigger this function to transfer the rewards to the eligible reporter.

-The function executes the following steps in the following order when looping through the provided list of tipping tokens to claim:
+The function executes the following steps in the following order:
+* Check whether caller has provided `_tippingTokens`.
+If yes, proceed with the following steps.
+If no, skip them.
    * Get tip amount for pool and tipping token.
    * Set tip amount to zero to prevent multiple payouts in the event that the same tipping token is provided multiple times.
+   * Transfer tip from the Tellor adapter contract to the eligible reporter stored in `_poolIdToReporter` mapping.
    * Emits a `TipClaimed` event per tipping token claimed.
 Emits a `FeeClaimed` event in DIVA smart contract when fee is claimed.

-Note that if no tipping tokens are provided and `_claimDIVAReward` is set to `false`, the function will not execute anything.
-The function will not revert in that scenario.
+* When the caller sets `_claimDIVAReward` to `true`, the function triggers the claim of the DIVA reward from the DIVA smart contract.
+The collateral token of the pool is retrieved from the pool parameters stored within DIVA Protocol, and then transferred to the eligible reporter via the claimFee function.

 ```js
 function claimReward(